Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond

 So here are my top tips and recommendations for being plant-based in Argentina.
 Even though I do outline some specific eating options for Buenos Aires, these tips are pretty useful when travelling the whole of South America.

-#1 Self-catering accommodation
+#1 Book Self-catering accommodation

-I try to stay in
+I try to book

-#2 Carry back up snacks
+#2 Carry back up Snacks

-One of the beautiful things about travel is that it’s unpredictable but that’s not what I’m into when it comes to my next meal.
 I’ve been stranded at bus stations and hungry at the airport where there were barely any vegan options.
 Always have a few bags of nuts, seeds and cereal bars in your bag for backup.
-You can find these at local supermarkets or local health food stores (big cities only).

-Before moving onto your new destination, research it’s plant-based options online to find out what you’ll be working with.
-It’s just best to be prepared.
 If you know you’re off to a tiny town in the Argentine pampas then pack accordingly.
-Why not take extra snack bars, a tub of peanut butter or some other supplies from your nearby supermarket or health food store.
+Why not take extra snack bars, a tub of peanut butter or some other supplies from your nearby supermarket or health food store?

 #4 When in doubt just order ensalada completa and papas.